chaws/broadcom-wl/README.md

 ## References
 broadcom's sources originally downloaded from: https://www.broadcom.com/support/802.11 (6.30.223.271) 64bit STA driver as of August 2016.

+There is a small discussion on bugzilla: https://bugzilla.kernel.org/show_bug.cgi?id=194903

 # Colaborate
 Comments and tips are welcome!